 Employees who are members of the National Guard or other military reserve units are entitled to leave without pay for the purpose of participating in training or deployment activities.
 Written requests for military leave shall be submitted to the School administrator immediately after notification of status by the Guard or Reserve.
 In the event that school daily compensation exceeds military daily compensation, the National Guard and Reserve unit personnel are eligible for limited compensation to the difference between the taxable income they receive from the Guard and Reserve while on approved military leave and their school pay.
 This compensation is limited to a maximum of three (3) weeks per year.
-In the event that military pay exceeds school pay, the beyond three (3) weeks shall be leave w ne employee will not re rithout school pay. ceive school compensation.
-Military leave Date of Adoption: November 18, 2010 Legal Reference: NA Ratified by the Board of Directors on September 23, 2015
+In the event that military pay exceeds school pay, the employee will not receive school compensation.
+Military leave beyond three (3) weeks shall be leave without school pay.

+Date of Adoption: November 18, 2010 0 Legal Reference: NA Ratified by the Board of Directors on S September 23, 2015